-New York City has seen a spike in voter enrollment in recent years, but voter rolls stand to grow even more if the City Council passes a bill that would allow another roughly 900,000 residents to vote in municipal elections.
-The proposal, which grants immigrants with permanent residency or legal work authorization the ability to vote in municipal races, has been bouncing around the council for over a decade, but it’s Democratic Council Member Ydanis Rodriguez of Manhattan who is sponsoring the push for noncitizen voting now.
-“If they pay their taxes they should have a right to elect their local leaders, and if people have a problem with this then they should move to another town or another country that has not been built by immigrants,” Rodriguez tweeted on Monday.
+New York City has seen a spike in voter enrollment in recent years, but voter rolls stand to grow even more if the City Council passes a bill that would allow another roughly 800,000 to 900,000 residents to vote in municipal elections.
+The proposal, which grants immigrants with permanent residency or legal work authorization the ability to vote in municipal races, has been bouncing around the council for over a decade, but The New York Times reported Tuesday that the bill is set to come to a vote on Dec.
+9, and it is expected to pass.

-With roughly 5.6 million registered voters in New York City as of this February, extending voting rights to noncitizens to another 900,000 people could be significant, though it’s unlikely that every single new eligible voter would actually register to vote.
-Rodriguez’s bill now has over 30 co-sponsors, but a hearing on the legislation on Monday laid bare why the proposal to allow noncitizens to vote is still stalling.
-Despite overwhelming support in the council, Mayor Bill de Blasio’s administration is not yet backing it.
-“I don’t believe it is legal,” de Blasio told WNYC’s Brian Lehrer last week, citing potential conflict with the state constitution.
+With roughly 5.6 million registered voters in New York City as of this February, extending voting rights to noncitizens to another 800,000 or more people could be significant, though it’s unlikely that every new eligible voter would actually register to vote.

 Here’s what else you need to know about the proposal that could grant New York City’s permanent residents the right to vote in municipal elections.

 Who would become eligible to vote under the bill?